 - How to set a default value for lookup column in Nintex forms for Office 365 SharePoint online?

 In this tutorial, I have shown you how to implement validation rules by a condition in Nintex forms for Office 365 SharePoint Online.
-I have explained how we can display a description textbox, once user select Reject from a dropdown list in SharePoint list form.
+I have explained how we can display a description textbox, once the user select Reject from a dropdown list in the SharePoint list form.